 Funding also can be used for the purchase and installation of:

-REAP program loan limits are set at $25 million and, like B&I Loans, have maximum 30-year terms with final terms being set by the lender on a case-by-case basis, based on the useful economic life of the assets being financed and assets used as collateral, as well as the borrower’s repayment ability.
-The REAP program also offers grants and loan/grants of $20,000 or less.
+North Avenue Capital offers USDA REAP Loans starting at $2 million with maximum 30-year terms with final terms being set by the lender on a case-by-case basis, based on the useful economic life of the assets being financed and assets used as collateral, as well as the borrower’s repayment ability.
+The USDA REAP program also offers grants and loan/grants of $20,000 or less which can be obtained in conjunction with a USDA REAP loan.

 For more information on the USDA’s Rural Development Loan program (OneRD), including its Business & Industry (B&I) Loan Program, Community Facilities (CF) Loan Program, and Rural Energy for America Program (REAP), contact North Avenue Capital.
 We are direct lenders, who work with partners in all 50 states and U.S. territories.
 We can answer all your questions about the terms and qualifications for OneRD Loans and help walk you through the application process.